+33 (0)1 40 51 78 18

 It might be spelled the same, but there's nothing pain-ful about eating pain!!

-Here at La Cuisine, we get many questions about French bread.
-With so many types and specifications to keep straight, it’s no wonder.
-In light of those questions, we've created a guide to help you navigate the various breads you'll find in boulangeries throughout the city.
+At La Cuisine, we get lots of questions about French bread.
+With so many types and specifics to keep track of, it’s no wonder!
+To help, we’ve created this guide to navigating the many delicious options you’ll find in Parisian boulangeries.

 During your French Bread endeavors, hopefully, this will help you with the what’s what, a little vocabulary, and fun facts, plus some tips and tricks for buying the best loaves in the city.